AntonRomankovSetronica/barrage-school-ecatalog/README.md

     * Google them
     * Discuss everything again and finalize ur plan
 * Create `TASK-2` branch, write your code and send to the mentor.
-    * Work together with mentor on his comments.

 ## Task 1